onthebusiness/harelang.org/content/tutorials/introduction.md

       type **int**, and returns an **int**.
 It also has a different style of *function body*: its body is simply an addition expression.
 This is not actually a special syntax for functions!
-All of the functions we've seen so far have set their body to an "expression list", which is itself a kind of expression.
+All of the functions we've seen so far have set their body to a "compound expression", which is itself a kind of expression.
 You can actually use these anywhere!
 Each one has its own *scope*.

       ```hare
       export fn main() void = {